hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 authorimage: /img/fp-hpewod.jpg
 disable: false
 ---
-# Open Sourcing Workshops-on-Demand part2: Deploying the BackendT﻿he How-to now...
+# Open Sourcing Workshops-on-Demand part 2: Deploying the Backend T﻿he How-to now...

 I﻿n the first article of this series, I described the reasons behing the decison of open sourcing our workshops-on-demand project.
 After reading it, you should have a better understanding of the project's infrastructure.